XPPGX/XPPGX_Blog/content/authors/admin/_index.md

 highlight_name: true
 ---

-XPPGX is a student of electronic and computer engineering at the NTUST HPC Lab.
+XPPGX is major in electronic and computer engineering, and he is a member of the NTUST HPC Lab.
 His research interests include firmware, software and algorithm development.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.